 “Making Learning Work: Three Strategies for Introducing Composition Theory to Undergraduates.”
 With Joseph Zeppetello and Joshua Kotzin.
 Kansas English 95.1 (2012): 108-28.

 Gender Scripts in Medicine and Narrative.
 With Marcelline Block.
 Cambridge Scholars Publishing.
 2010.

-Twentieth-century American literature, Visual Rhetoric, Rhetoric and Composition, Professional Writing, Theory and Cultural Studies, Women's literature, Multi-ethnic literature
+Digital Literacy, Online Writing Pedagogy, Rhetoric and Composition, Professional Writing, Visual Rhetoric, Graphic Narratives, Women's literature, Multi-ethnic literature

 “Charting the New World between Whiteboards and Slides: Composing Online with Prezi.”
-With Lauren Reagan.
 2013 Conference on College Composition and Communication, Las Vegas, March 13, 2013.
-Upcoming.

 “‘We’re All a Little Traumatized’: Mediating Trauma in Mass Media and Literature.”
 American Comparative Literature 201 Annual Meeting, Brown University, April 1, 2012.